What Corbin says about the KLR Custom Seat:

 Saddle installs much like your stock seat and bolts directly to the Kawasaki chassis.
 The only difference is the simple relocation of a vent hose on the fuel tank.
 (Complete instructions included.)

 Happy-Trail.com Notes: The seat has a Corbin logo on one side and a Happy-Trail.com logo on the other.
 Photo.
-We keep this item in stock for immediate shipping.
+If the seat is out of of stock it can be a 3-4 week backorder.

 Yes Corbin is still making seats.
 The KLR seat is compatible with all years.